InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Background and motivations

 \subsubsection{Suboptimal LLM Inference Parameter Configurations Setting and Inefficient Tuning Process}

 Configuration parameters of LLM engines significantly impacts the inference performance, particularly for \textit{scheduling-related} parameters, which control the maximum batch token size and scheduling intervals, thereby determining the scheduling strategy.
 It is necessary to perform configuration optimization due to the following reasons. (i) \textbf{\textit{Default parameters underperform for specific workloads}}.
 Default parameter settings are typically designed for general use, offering a one-size-fits-all approach that may not be optimal for specific tasks.
 For instance, the default \texttt{max-num-batched-tokens} is often set in line with the \texttt{max-position-embeddings} of LLM, yet this setting is usually excessive for medium or short context tasks.
 Our experiments in \cref{sec:abla-conf} show optimized configurations can cut end-to-end latency by an average of 34.91\%, and up to 57.6\% compared to default settings. (ii) \textit{\textbf{Impact of PC strategy on configuration governance}}.
-Under identical configurations, diverse PC strategies demonstrate distinct performance characteristics, with PAIR surpassing PC by an average of $\sim $6 seconds latency as illustrated in Fig.\ref{fig:needfortune}(b).
-In particular, during the prefill phase, PAIR lowers average per-token processing time due to the improved KV cache reuse.
-This reduction suggests permitting more simultaneous requests or tokens to enhance GPU utilization without additional latency.
-Besides, the optimal configuration setting for PC are suboptimal within the context of PAIR.
+Under same configurations, diverse strategies demonstrate distinct performance characteristics, with PAIR cuts $\sim $6 s of latency versus PC in Fig.\ref{fig:needfortune}(b).
+By reusing KV cache in the prefill phase, it shortens per-token time, letting us pack more requests or tokens without extra latency to enhance GPU utilization.

-Existing methods employ online learning techniques such as BO and RL to recommend configurations\cite{deepcat,cherrypick,cdbtune}.
+Existing methods employ online learning techniques such as BO and RL to search configurations\cite{deepcat,cherrypick,cdbtune}.
 However, these approaches are time-consuming, requiring hundreds of tuning steps.
 This is infeasible for online inference, where the tuning time should be minimized\cite{zhang2021restune,realtimequery}.
 Consequently, there is a need to leverage historical knowledge to expedite the tuning process.